When it comes to hard drive brands, it’s difficult to find a more famous and trusted name than Western Digital Corporation (otherwise known as WD).

 These are WD Blue, WD Green, WD Black, WD Red, WD Purple, and WD Gold.

 Using colors is intended to simplify the process of hard disk selection while making it easier to remember what each line of hard disks is best suited for.

 While most of the different WD hard disks can serve almost any hard disk function, it helps to think about the different series as different types of footwear.

-Whereas no one can stop you from wearing sneakers and sandals whenever you choose, each is designed for certain usage scenarios.
+Whereas no one can stop you from wearing sneakers and sandals whenever you choose, each is designed and optimized for certain workloads.

 Similarly, some WD drives will be unable to keep up with user demands while others may be overkill in certain scenarios.